 In general, DTM tests are performed by dedicated instruments automatically.
-The instrument and the DUT communicate through HCI commands.
-Alternatively, users can also simulate DTM test instrument to perform tests by sending HCI commands manually.
+The DUT communicates with instrument(s) through HCl commands.
+Alternatively, users can also simulate a DTM test instrument to perform tests by sending HCl commands manually.

 This section introduces how to use GRUart, a serial port debugging tool, to deliver HCI commands and to control the DUT to enter the TX or RX mode, as well as some more functions.
 Operations of UT are customized according to the Core-Test Requirements, and are not described in this document.